Kaoutherbo/My-Birthday/README.md

 This project is licensed under the [MIT License](LICENSE) - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- A heartfelt thank you to Kaouther Boutheldja for being a beacon of inspiration.
 - May this day mark the beginning of another year filled with achievements, adventures, and all the success you deserve.